-- All buildings and outdoor activity areas must be set back at least 100 feet from any property zoned or used for residential purposes.
-When located within a shopping center, the use shall be adequately soundproofed and odor proofed so as not to create a nuisance; n - No boarding or outdoor animal runs or kennels shall be are allowed unless required in connection with medical treatment or when located in a zoning district that allows animal boarding; and no outside runs or kennels shall be authorized. - 3.
+- 1. All buildings and outdoor activity areas must be set back at least 100 feet from any property zoned or used for residential purposes. - 2.
+No boarding or outdoor animal runs or kennels are allowed unless required in connection with medical treatment or when located in a zoning district that allows animal boarding. - 3.
 When located in a multi-tenant center, the use must be adequately sound-proofed and odor-proofed, and pet food must be secured to avoid rodents.